Hospital Community Benefit

 Hospital Community Benefit Reporting in Maryland

-Hilltop has been engaged by the Maryland Health Services Cost Review Commission to develop a new web-based reporting tool for hospitals to streamline community benefit data collection, lessen the administrative burden on hospitals, and facilitate statewide longitudinal analysis of community benefit data that will inform efforts to improve population health under the state’s all-payer model for hospitals.
+Hilltop has been engaged by the Maryland Health Services Cost Review Commission to develop a new web-based reporting tool for hospitals to streamline community benefit data collection, lessen the administrative burden on hospitals, and facilitate statewide longitudinal analysis of community benefit data that will inform efforts to improve population health under the state’s Total Cost of Care model for hospitals.
+The tool is now being used by Maryland’s hospitals.

 Program and Media Inquiries